borntofrappe/game-development/01 Flappy Bird/Flappy Bird — Assignment/README.md

 ### Pause

-In addition to the previous audio files, the assignment includes `pause.wav`, to signal when the game moves to the pause state.
+In addition to the previous audio files, the assignment includes `pause.wav` to signal when the game moves to the pause state.